Your domain is your identity, and a lot like your company name it’s one decision that requires a lot of thought and consideration.

 As an essential element, it should not only fit your business; it should also be easily found and promoted.

-So before we get into the steps on how to select the perfect domain name – I think it’s important to mention that you’ll have to live with it for a long time.
+So before we get into the steps on how to select and choose the perfect domain name – It’s important to mention that you’ll have to live with it for a long time.

 To avoid misspelling or mispronunciation keep it as short as possible.
 It is important to remember that your visitors are not all fluent or share your first language, so words that are easily rolled off the tongue is a big win.

-A short URL is great for social media.
+A short domain name is great for social media.
 It allows you to use the domain name as is without having to use an URL shortener, so you’ll have enough characters left to get your message across.

-Rule of thumb when thinking about a domain name: avoid long-winded names, slang, and alternative (dashes and numbers) spelling at all costs.
+Rule of thumb when thinking about a domain name: avoid long-winded names, slang, and alternative spelling at all costs.